lproko/dashoboard/README.md

 - **Frontend Development**: Work on the components in the `src` directory.
 Styling is managed using Chakra UI, and the data visualizations use libraries such as `chart.js` and `react-leaflet`

-- **API Integration**: All API calls from the frontend interact with the JSON-server.
+- **API Integration**: All API calls from the frontend interact with the JSON-server.The mock data for the dashboard is stored in db.json within the backend directory.
+JSON-server serves as a lightweight API backend for development, offering easy mock data simulation.

 - **Testing**: Add unit and integration tests using Jest and React Testing Library.